helderpinto97/tv-bCoh/README.md

 If you use this toolbox, please cite:

-> Pinto, H., Dias, C., Vergara, V. R., Barà, C., Pernice, R., Rocha, A. P.,
+> [1] Pinto, H., Dias, C., Vergara, V. R., Barà, C., Pernice, R., Rocha, A. P.,
 > Faes, L., and Antonacci, Y. (2025). *Time-Frequency Linear Interdependence
 > Measures Reveal Multivariate Patterns of Cerebrovascular-Autonomic
 > Interactions in Traumatic Brain Injury.* (Manuscript under review.)

 ## License

-No license file is currently included.
-Until one is added, all rights are reserved by default; contact the author regarding reuse.
+The code is provided free of charge.
+It is neither exhaustively tested nor particularly well documented.
+The authors accept no liability for its use.
+Use, modification and redistribution of the code is allowed in any way users see fit.
+Authors ask only that authorship is acknowledged and ref.
+[1] is cited upon utilization of the code in integral or partial form.